Updated: Dec 19, 2022

 Format - from our experience we have seen that video ads outperform static images on Facebook and Instagram.
 Because of this insight, we recommend starting with a video or two… check out this Ripl collection filled with templates to help you create ads.

-Length - when it comes to your video, make sure it is 15 seconds or less.
-This will allow you to run across all of the places that Facebook will show your ads (Facebook, Instagram, the Audience Network, Facebook Messenger)
+Length - when it comes to your video, ensure it is 15 seconds or less.
+This will allow you to run across all of the places where Facebook will show your ads (Facebook, Instagram, the Audience Network, Facebook Messenger)

 Tips for creating clickable Facebook ads

 Now that you know the basics, the next question is, how do I ensure this ad looks good and performs?
 The truth is that even experienced marketers do not always know what is going to work on Facebook.
 However, here are a few tips that will make anyone look like a pro.

 Customer focus - to get started creating a Facebook ad the best place to start is thinking about who your customer is and what they would like in their feed.
 Knowing whose eye you are trying to catch is essential when creating an ad.